 The above figures show a widening of the gender pay gap in the AFC contract group from 6.13% in 2019 to 7.90% in 2021.
-However, the pay gap has reduced significantly in both the Executive Level/Senior Manager and Medical and Dental contract groupings, as explained below:
+However, the pay gap has reduced significantly in both the Executive Level/Senior Manager and Medical and Dental contract groupings, as explained on page 8.